For my Hebrew speaking friends, this is an appropriate sentiment for today:

 We have four amazing kids, and who we are with and for them comes from what we have learned at Landmark.
 From Landmark, we have taken on practices of acknowledging our children, and learned to listen for what is truly important.

 I get to be with myself.
 Twenty one years in, and I am still noticing where the little voice in my head (others might call them internal dialogues or hidden scripts) are keeping me from creating the world I want.
 And when I notice them, I can deny them their power.

 For instance, less than two weeks ago, I noticed I've got one about how “I've got to do it alone. ” Noticing it let me give it up.
 For the first time, I created a team around a goal in my life I've been pursuing for 20 years.
 Also out of that, I met with someone about forming a pretty neat partnership.
 These would not have happened without this work.

 For the new year, I created the possibility of being Active, Present, and Alive.
-By the end of January, I'd been to Germany and visited with my cancer-stricken Aunt and Uncle (he's now dead), five first cousins, and five more of their family, most of whom I hadn't seen this millenium.
+By the end of January, I'd been to Germany and visited with my cancer-stricken Aunt and Uncle (he's now dead), five first cousins, and five more of their family, most of whom I hadn't seen this millennium.

 I get to forgive myself.
 This one is the hardest for me.
 I often feel that—except for my family—my past is a sea of mistakes, lost chances and missed opportunities.

 From Landmark, I see that my playing the victim of this past robs me of my future.
 It's a place I easily go, but I have the tools, and the partners, to notice this sick game.
 When I do that, I can actually create bold new futures.